 This course is designed for law enforcement and correctional custody officers to develop speaking and listening skills and to promote a deeper understanding of the Hispanic population in the state of Texas.
 The utmost concern is to provide a foundation in the Spanish language that will not only lead to a strong repertoire for communicating with Spanish-speaking people but also to the provision of officer safety.

-The goal of this curriculum is to provide a thorough understanding and knowledge of the statutory laws related to the use of force.
+This curriculum provides a thorough understanding and knowledge of the statutory laws related to the use of force.

 This course is designed to provide the student with the information to be prepared as a new supervisor.
 This course meets the requirements for compliance with 1701.352 Occupations Code for new supervisor training.